The Friedmann-Lemaitre-Robertson-Walker Big Bang singularities are well behaved: The Big Bang singularity resolution

-\image{flrw-def-pos}{0.8}{A schematic representation of a generic Big Bang singularity, corresponding to $a(0)=0$.
-The universe can be continued before the Big Bang without problems.}

-\image{flrw-def-null}{0.8}{A schematic representation of a Big Bang similar to an infinitesimal Big Bounce, corresponding to $a(0)=0$, $\dot a(0)=0$, $\ddot a(0)>0$.}
+\image{flrw-def}{1.0}{\textbf{A.} A schematic representation of a generic Big Bang singularity, corresponding to $a(0)=0$.
+The universe can be continued before the Big Bang without problems. \textbf{B.} A schematic representation of a Big Bang similar to an infinitesimal Big Bounce, corresponding to $a(0)=0$, $\dot a(0)=0$, $\ddot a(0)>0$.}

-\begin{remark} One interesting possibility is that when $a(0)=0$, also $\dot a(0)=0$.
-In this case we may have $a(t)\geq 0$ around $t=0$, for example if $\ddot a(0)$, and obtain a Big Bang represented schematically in Fig. \ref{flrw-def-null}.
-This is very similar to a Big Bounce model, except that the singularity still appears. \end{remark}
+\begin{remark} If $a(0)=0$, the equation \eqref{eq_friedmann_density_tilde} tells us that $\widetilde\rho(0)=0$.
+From these and equation \eqref{eq_acceleration_tilde} we see that $\widetilde p(0)=0$ as well.
+Of course, this doesn't necessarily tell us that $\rho$ or $p$ are zero at $t=0$, they may even be infinite.
+Figure \ref{flrw-def} A. shows how the universe will look, in general.
+Another interesting possibility is that when $a(0)=0$, also $\dot a(0)=0$.
+In this case we may have $a(t)\geq 0$ around $t=0$, for example if $\ddot a(0)$, and obtain a Big Bang represented schematically in Fig. \ref{flrw-def} B. This is very similar to a Big Bounce model, except that the singularity still appears. \end{remark}

-\begin{remark} Note that we preferred the stress-energy tensor with lowered indices, $T_{ab}$, to that with raised indices $T^{ab}$, because the former involves the smooth metric $g_{ab}$, while the latter involves its inverse, $g^{ab}$, which is singular when $g_{ab}$ becomes degenerate.
-Similarly for the Einstein Equation.
-The two versions are equivalent only when the metric is {\nondeg}. \end{remark}